zapperment/launchpad-colour-mod/README.md

 ## ”It didn't work!”

 I can give absolutely no guarantee that this will work on your machine!
 I've tested it on a Mac with Ableton Live version 12.1.1.

 It is possible that your Launchpad or other Novation controller stops working with Live entirely.

-If this is the case, you'll have to re-install Live to get them to work again.
+If this is the case, you'll have to re-install Live to get it to work again.
 Use at your own risk.

 ## Development